Skip to main content

 Roth IRAs - Tax-Free Withdrawals

-In both cases, the money in your account grows tax-free.
-Although you will have to pay income taxes on withdrawals from a traditional IRA.
+In both cases, you won't pay taxes while your money is growing.
+However, you'll have to pay income taxes on withdrawals from a traditional IRA in retirement.

 Why Convert to a Roth IRA?